Frequently asked questions concerning studies at Chalmers

 - Does Chalmers guarantee accommodation for incoming students?

-Read more about accomodation and the different student categories here
+Read more about accommodation and the different student categories here

 - I need to find accommodation.
 Does Chalmers have dormitories for its students?